near-daos/sputnik-dao-contract/sputnikdao2/TestPlan.md

 ## Policy

-_NOTE: Policy is missing a lot of coverage:_
+_TODO: Policy is missing a lot of coverage:_

 ### TokenWeight
 Happy path for token-weighted policy